stummjr/doc.scrapinghub.com/autoscraping.rst

 |  Fav.Movies: |    Casablanca     |
 +--------------+-------------------+

-fields are not required to appear in all the user profiles.
-This condition will make a mere positional matching to fail, and you will have mixed data as result.
-For example, if a user did not provide the *occupation* and *country*, you will get the favorite books in the
-*occupation* field, the favorite movies in the *country* field, and nothing in the fields *favorite books* and *favorite movies*.

-You can't mark as required any of the annotation because actually all them are optional (and also would not solve the positional problem anyway)
+Fields are not required to be filled out in all user profiles, except the page we have chosen for our template.
+This condition will make a positional matching on its own to fail, and we will obtain mixed data as a result.
+For example, if a user did not provide the *occupation* and *country*, we will get the favorite books in the *occupation* field, the favorite movies in the *country* field, and nothing in the fields *favorite books* and *favorite movies*.
+We can't mark as required any of the annotations because actually all of them are optional (besides, it would not solve the positional problem anyway).

 Here the template extractors come to help, by adding pattern constraints to the template annotations.
-First, you must annotate, instead of the field value cell ("Olive", "Female", etc) the entire field row ("Name: Olive", "Gender: Female", and so on).
-Then, in the template properties, add Regular Expression extractors for each field, in the form:
+First, we annotate the entire field row ("Name: Olive", "Gender: Female", etc.) instead of the field value cell ("Olive", "Female", etc.).
+Then, in the template properties, we add *Regular Expression* extractors for each field in the following form:

 +--------------+--------------------+--------------------+
 |  Field name  |        Type        |    Specification   |